 1. Track Your Smartphone

+If you have simply lost your smartphone, tracking its location is the first ray of hope.
 Hopefully, you have a tracking app installed on your smartphone.
-Find My iPhone or Android Device Manager are both helpful tools for locating your smartphone.
-If you’re on Android Oreo, then there is also an option in the settings menu that lets you turn on – Find my device & remote lock/erase!
+Find My iPhone (for iOS) and Google Find My Device (for android) are both helpful tools for locating your smartphone.
 You may have left your phone at your workplace or a bar or even at a friend’s house.
-It could even have fallen between the couch cushions.
+It could even have fallen between the couch cushions in your living room.
 Therefore, your first move, unless you actually saw someone steal your phone, is to track it.

 Tracking your phone to an unknown location is unnerving, but take one more step, just in case: call it!
 Someone may have recognized a lost phone and is searching for a way to return it to its owner.
 If nobody answers, go ahead and assume it’s stolen, and take the right precautions.